TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: System of TreeLoc++

 \subsubsection{Tree Extraction}

-To ensure sufficient point density for reliable tree segmentation and modeling, TreeLoc++ aggregates $k$ consecutive LiDAR scans into a local submap called a payload, where each payload overlaps with the previous one by $v$ scans to maintain spatial continuity.
-These payloads are generated only when the system is moving to avoid redundant accumulation.
-The scan poses are obtained from a local trajectory, which a LiDAR-based SLAM system can provide.
+To ensure sufficient point density for tree segmentation and modeling, TreeLoc++ aggregates $k$ consecutive LiDAR scans into a local submap called a payload, where each payload shares $v$ scans with the previous one to maintain spatial continuity.
+Payloads are generated only when the system is moving, and their poses are obtained from a local trajectory provided by a LiDAR-based SLAM system.

 Let $\mathcal{P}_u$ denote the payload indexed by $u$.
 For a given index $t$, we define a window of $s$ payloads as $\mathcal{W}_t = \{ t - \lfloor \frac{s-1}{2} \rfloor, \dots, t + \lfloor \frac{s-1}{2} \rfloor \}$.
 These payloads are transformed into a common local frame and aggregated into a submap $\mathcal{Z}_t = \bigcup_{u \in \mathcal{W}_t} \mathbf{T}_{t \leftarrow u} \cdot \mathcal{P}_u$, where $\mathbf{T}_{t \leftarrow u}$ transforms each payload into the reference frame of $\mathcal{P}_t$.
 This submap-based approach, illustrated in \figref{fig:payload}, provides the dense geometric input required for subsequent tree modeling.